-- 1. Grease clutch monthly. - At least once each month, disengage and engage the clutch several times with engine running.
-Ensure all pawls and seizing locks are engaged before disengaging clutch.
-This practice cleans disc surfaces and prevent discs from seizing. - 3.
-When disengaging clutch, check free travel.
+- 1. Grease clutch monthly.
+See Lubrication Folio 2129. - At least once each month, disengage and engage the clutch several times with engine running.
+Ensure all

+- pawls and seizing locks are engaged before disengaging clutch.
+This practice cleans disc surfaces and prevent discs from seizing. - When disengaging clutch, check free travel.
+Free travel should be 0.5 in (12,7 mm) and 0.56 in (14,2 mm).
 If not, readjust.
 If less than 0.75 in (19 mm), adjust per clutch manufacturer's manual.